-The Council is required to prepare an annual Statement of Accounts which summarises the Council's transactions for the 2019/20 financial year and its position as at the year-end of 31 March 2020.
+The Council is required to prepare an annual Statement of Accounts which summarises the Council's transactions for the financial year and its position as at the year-end of 31 March of that year.
 The Statement of Accounts must be prepared in accordance with proper accounting practices as per the Accounts and Audit Regulations 2015.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom supported by International Financial Reporting Standards (IFRS).